 The Contractor shall not be entitled to postponement of a date for delivery of Supplies or a Milestone Date under clause 6.3 as a result of:

-any obligation of the Contractor to remove or replace a person under this clause 3.6 or any failure by the Contractor to provide a replacement person; or
+any obligation of the Contractor to remove or replace a person under clause 3.6 or this clause 3.7 or any failure by the Contractor to provide a replacement person; or

-the exercise by the Commonwealth of any right under this clause 3.6.
+the exercise by the Commonwealth of any right under clause 3.6 or this clause 3.7.

 If the Contractor is required to replace any Key Person under this clause and a replacement person satisfactory to the Commonwealth is not accepted within three months after the Commonwealth first receives or provides notice under clause 3.6.2 or clause 3.6.3, the Commonwealth may give the Contractor a Default Notice in accordance with clause 13.3.